taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 essence, and make a Dexterity+Firearms attack at difficulty 6.
 As soon as the essence is spent, there's a massive roar and muzzle flash at your fingertip almost as big as you.
 This attack inflicts a base of 12 lethal damage.
+#### Burning the Tapestry II
+Reflexively spend 1 essence.
+If white, add your Essence to your feat of strength and dodge rolls for the rest of the scene; if black, add your Essence to damage and soak rolls for the rest of the scene.
 #### Stoic Spider Spy/Sinister Messenger Arachnid II
 You may roll Perception+Investigation against difficulty 8, or spend 1 white essence to automatically succeed, to send a spider of pure essence along threads